cambridge-ceu/csd3/applications/LocusZoom.md

 ## Example

-Assuming that our phenotype is $phenomae-$rsid.lz, we could generate a plot on $chr:$start-$end as follows,
+Assuming that our phenotype is $phenoname-$rsid.lz, we could generate a plot on $chr:$start-$end as follows,

 ```bash
 export phenoname=$phenoname